 I’m not sure why this wasn’t introduced months ago, but the UK has now revealed full details of an upcoming mandatory 14-day quarantine for arriving travelers.

-As of June 8, 2020, the United Kingdom will require all inbound passengers to self-quarantine for 14 days.
+As of June 8, 2020, the United Kingdom will require all inbound passengers to self-quarantine for 14 days (this is being reduced to 10 days as of December 2020).
 This applies both to foreign visitors, as well as UK citizens returning home.
 The way this works:

-- All arriving passengers will have to fill out a “contact locator form,” which reveals plans for self-quarantining, onward travel information (if any), etc.; not filling this out could result in a £100 fine
+- All arriving passengers will have to fill out passenger locator form, which reveals plans for self-quarantining, onward travel information (if any), etc.; not filling this out could result in a £100 fine

 - Arriving passengers must travel directly to the address where they plan to self-quarantine, preferably by car (it’s a bit ridiculous that they’re allowing people to take public transportation, in my opinion)

 - If planned accommodations don’t satisfy authorities, arriving visitors will be put up in facilities arranged by the government

 - There will be a fine of up to £1,000 for those who don’t obey the self-quarantine